The Overlooked Keys to a Successful Scale-Up Business

 You need to hire FTEs (Full-Time Employees) strategically.
 This means they should be skilled, as you don’t have time for training when scaling a business.

-If you need experts for 10-30 hours a week or can’t commit to long-term cooperation, hire financial or technical consultants part-time.
+If you need experts for 10-30 hours a week or can’t commit to long-term cooperation, hire technical consultants part-time.
 Your external partner can also be a C-level executive like a fractional CTO, CFO, COO, etc.

 The benefits of engaging external experts are: